What Is & How to Bypass BitLocker Recovery Blue Screen?

 3. Try Command Prompt

-If you can access the Command Prompt via advanced startup options, it can help you suspend or disable BitLocker manually.
+You 0can also try to manually unlock BitLocker using CMD if you can access the Command Prompt via advanced startup options.
 This approach is useful if you’ve recovered access temporarily but want to prevent future Windows 10 BitLocker blue screen errors.

 4. Try PowerShell